Network Structure and Naive Sequential Learning: Disagreement

+Our result extends to two groups of unequal sizes as long as for all later agents, the total number of weighted links to their own group is larger than the total number of weighted links to the other group.

+We also get the same result on a random-network analog of the two-groups model, where edges are unweighted and $q_{s}$ is the probability of link formation within groups while $q_{d}$ is the probability of link formation between groups.
+Agents observe only the actions of the predecessors to whom they are linked and wrongly believe all observed actions derive from private signals.\footnote{Details of the statement and a proof are available in a previous draft at \url{https://arxiv.org/pdf/1703.02105v5.pdf}.} By contrast, with rational agents, Theorem 2 of \citet*{acemoglu2011bayesian} implies the groups almost surely agree asymptotically on this random network.

-This result adds a new mechanism to the literature on public disagreement. \citet*{acemoglu2013opinion} also study a model generating disagreement via network learning, but their disagreement takes the form of persistent fluctuations in beliefs whereas our model predicts that two subgroups will converge to opposite extreme beliefs with positive probability.
-In \citet*{acemoglu2013opinion}, disagreement arises from ``stubborn'' agents who hold different initial opinions and never change their mind.
-Here, the key forces driving disagreement are the segregated network structure as well as the tendency of naive agents to herd. \citet{bohren2017bounded} also study disagreement in a binary sequential learning setting with behavioral agents, but their results concern disagreement on a complete network among agents with different types of behavioral biases.
-By contrast, our Theorem \ref{thm:disagreement} says when all agents use the same naive heuristic, they can still disagree by virtue of belonging to two different homophilic social groups.
+This result adds a new mechanism to the literature on disagreement in connected societies \citep*{acemoglu2013opinion,acemoglu2016fragility,sethi2012public}. \citet{bohren2017bounded} also study disagreement in a binary sequential-learning setting with behavioral agents, but their results concern disagreement on a complete network among agents with different types of behavioral biases.
+By contrast, our Proposition \ref{prop:disagreement} says that when all agents use the same naive heuristic, they can still disagree by virtue of belonging to two different homophilic social groups, even when there are many connections between those groups.